arabellas-craft/arabellas-craft.github.io/_posts/2025-11-24-divination-without-buying-anything.md

 **What you need:** Three regular dice (from any board game)

-**The history:** People have been reading dice for thousands of years.
-Ancient Greeks, Romans, and Egyptians all did it.
-Then it came back as a Victorian parlor game.
+**The history:** People have thrown dice and knucklebones for answers for about 2,000 years.
+At Greek shrines, you threw knucklebones and looked up your answer on a list.[^1] In the Roman period, towns in what is now southwestern Turkey carved those answer lists into stone.[^1] A British fortune-telling book from around 1860 teaches the three-dice method: shake the dice, throw them into a chalk circle, and look up the total.[^2]

 **How it works:** Roll three dice while thinking about your question.
 Then look up what the total number means.
 Different numbers tell you things about love, work, money, and life events.